muratagawa/material_quick_override/README.md

-# material_quick_override
+# Material Quick Override
-Override materials which is linked with library override.
+Add "Override Material" button which makes library overrided materials to be local.